nemequ/portable-snippets/README.md

 # Portable Snippets

-This is a curated collection of snippets written in C for performing various common tasks in a relatively portable manner.
+This is a collection of public domain (CC0) code snippets written in C for performing various common tasks which are typically OS, architecture, and/or compiler-dependent.
+Basically, our goal is to move those annoying preprocessor conditionals from your code to ours.

+Modules have no fixed target (such as C89) since that would preclude some functionality; instead, we simply try to provide the widest support we can for each module.
+If you have a platform which isn't supported for a particular feature but could be, please let us know;
+we'd be happy to try to work out a way to support it.

-All modules can be used in isolation, though some do work better together.
-Everything is CC0 licensed (public domain), and tested with various versions of GCC, Clang, and PGI ([on Travis CI](https://travis-ci.org/nemequ/portable-snippets)), and MSVC ([on AppVeyor](https://ci.appveyor.com/project/quixdb/portable-snippets)).
+Everything is tested continuously with various versions of GCC, Clang, and PGI ([on Travis CI](https://travis-ci.org/nemequ/portable-snippets)), and MSVC ([on AppVeyor](https://ci.appveyor.com/project/quixdb/portable-snippets)).

 Currently ready-to-use modules include:

  * [builtin](https://github.com/nemequ/portable-snippets/tree/master/builtin) —
-   use compiler builtins/intrinsics, or fall back on standard C
+   use compiler built-ins/intrinsics, or fall back on standard C
  * [endian](https://github.com/nemequ/portable-snippets/tree/master/endian) —
    endianness detection and swapping
  * [atomic](https://github.com/nemequ/portable-snippets/tree/master/atomic) —